 \subsection{A bounded number of distinct potential event times}

 We now consider the case in which the number of distinct potential event times $K$ is bounded as the sample size $n$ increases.
 Without loss of generality, we assume that $K$ is fixed along the sequence of finite populations, because we can always add several distinct event times with no units potentially having events at those times.
 When $K$ is fixed, for a specific time $t_k$, if (i) there are non-negligible proportions of units receiving both treatment and control, (ii) the potential censoring times under both treatment and control have positive probabilities to be no less than $t_k$, and (iii) there are non-negligible proportions of units potentially having events both at time $t_k$ and later than $t_k$, then we expect that all margins of the contingency table at time $t_k$, $(N_{1k}, N_{0k}, D_k, N_k - D_k)$, as well as the conditional variance $V_{k}$, go to infinity as the sample size $n$ goes to infinity.
-The property of hypergeometric distribution then enables us to establish the central limit theorem for $V_{k}^{-1/2}(D_{1k}-\ED_{k})$ \citep[see, e.g.,][]{lehmann2006nonparametrics, Vatutin1982, lidingclt2016}.
+The property of hypergeometric distributions then enables us to establish the Gaussian approximation for $V_{k}^{-1/2}(D_{1k}-\ED_{k})$ \citep[see, e.g.,][]{lehmann2006nonparametrics, Vatutin1982, lidingclt2016}.

-However, due to the dependence among the contingency tables, the marginal asymptotic Gaussianity of $V_{k}^{-1/2}(D_{1k}-\ED_{k})$, {\rev for $k=1,\ldots, K$}, does not guarantee their joint asymptotic Gaussianity, as well as the central limit theorem for the logrank statistic.
-Therefore, we need a finer analysis for the Gaussian approximation of hypergeometric distribution.
-Specifically, we invoke the Berry--Esseen type result for bounding the difference between a hypergeometric distribution and its Gaussian approximation \citep[][Theorem 2.3]{kou1996asymptotics}.
+However, due to the dependence among the contingency tables, the marginal asymptotic Gaussianity of $V_{k}^{-1/2}(D_{1k}-\ED_{k})$, {\rev for $k=1,\ldots, K$}, does not guarantee their joint asymptotic Gaussianity, as well as the Gaussian approximation for the logrank statistic.
+Therefore, we need a finer analysis for the Gaussian approximation of hypergeometric distributions.
+We invoke the Berry--Esseen type result for bounding the difference between a hypergeometric distribution and its Gaussian approximation \citep[][Theorem 2.3]{kou1996asymptotics}.
 This further helps us analyze the difference between the joint distribution of the standardized conditional hypergeometric random variables $V_{k}^{-1/2}(D_{1k}-\ED_{k})$'s and the multivariate standard Gaussian distribution.